nikitavoloboev/data/computer-science/computer-science.md

 ## Notes

-- Turing machines however are not the only theoretical model that can be used to define computation.
+- Turing machines are not the only theoretical model that can be used to define computation.

 ## Links